-For PIN traffic via PEGC/5GC with PDU session, the 5GC supports the policy control.
+For PIN traffic delivered from/to 5GC with or without PEGC by using PDU session, the 5GC supports the policy control.
 The policy control is based on session management procedures as specified in TS 23.502 [3] and TS 23.503 [45].

 A PEGC or an AF may provide QoS flow parameters to 5GC.
 An AF supports PIN service may also influence traffic routing for PDU sessions for PIN traffic.
 The PIN traffic can be categorised into following types: